tomerBARZ/the-universal-mission-for-dcs-world/README.md

 - Feedback, feedback, feedback.
 Especially regarding bug (don't forget to write down the various script line numbers mentioned in the error message!) mission balancing and career progression.
   - You can contact me through GitHub or send me a mail at akaagarmail@gmail.com
-- Help with the Lua tables in the Database\Factions and Database\Aircraft directories.
-Adding missing aircraft, payload for various aircraft and unit lists for various time periods would be really helpful.
-- Complete the library of "unit human-readable names" in Script\Library\ObjectNames.lua
 - You can also [buy me a coffee](https://buymeacoffee.com/akaagar)!

 ## Version history